CENTRAL AUTHORITY FOR REPORTING

 WHEN IS A LAWYER UNDER AN OBLIGATION TO REPORT SUSPICIOUS TRANSACTIONS?

-The general duty to report unusual transactions only applies to lawyers in case they are obliged to perform CDD.
+The general duty to report unusual transactions only applies to lawyers when they are obliged to perform CDD.
 The same rules and exceptions apply.

 If and when under a general duty to report, lawyers are obliged to report any intended or performed unusual transaction (article 16 section 1 WWFT).
 Please note that, based on Dutch case-law and the explanatory memorandum of the WWFT and its predecessor, the reporting obligation is limited to transactions discovered in the course of the services provided to the client.